AutoResearch/autora/docs/experimentalist/index.md

 with two lines of different lengths, and are asked to indicate which line is longer.
 There are two factors in this experiment: the length of the first line and the length of the second line.
-Instances of the two line lengths (e.g., 2.0 cm for the first line and 2.1 cm for the sceond line) can be considered levels of the two factors, respectively.
+Instances of the two line lengths (e.g., 2.0 cm for the first line and 2.1 cm for the second line) can be considered levels of the two factors, respectively.
 Thus, *an experimental condition is a vector of values that corresponds to a specific combination of experiment levels $x_i$, each of which is an instance of an experiment factor.*